screeps/docs/source/architecture.md

 ## Key facts

-*   The techs used on the server side are [Node.js](https://nodejs.org/en/) 6.6.0, [MongoDB](http://mongodb.org) 3, [Redis](http://redis.io/) 3.
+*   The techs used on the server side are [Node.js](https://nodejs.org/en/) 8.9.3, [MongoDB](http://mongodb.org) 3, [Redis](http://redis.io/) 3.
 *   20k lines of server side JavaScript code.
-*   Run-time computations are done in parallel on 27 quad-core dedicated servers on [OVH](http://ovh.com/us) using 108 x Intel Xeon CPU E3-1231 v3 processor cores (with respective number of node instances).
+*   Run-time computations are done in parallel on 40 quad-core dedicated servers on [OVH](http://ovh.com/us) using 160 x Intel Xeon CPU E3-1231 v3 processor cores (with respective number of node instances).
-*   MongoDB runs on 24-core machine with 128 GB of RAM and handles 30k update requests per second.
+*   MongoDB for each shard runs on 24-core machine with 128 GB of RAM and handles 30k update requests per second.
 *   Player run-time code is optimized to work in memory and does not make any hard drive or database requests.

 ## Architectural overview